RobertoSpiandorelloNext/rank4sats/README.md

 ## Contributing

+## Issues and Pull Requests

+- **Open an Issue**: Users can open an issue in a repository to ask questions or communicate with the repository maintainers or other contributors.
+- **Comments on Pull Requests**: Users can comment on pull requests to communicate or ask for clarification about the code or changes.

 We welcome contributions!
 If you want to help improve Rank4Sats, feel free to fork the repository, create a branch, and submit a pull request.
 Here are a few ways you can contribute:

 - **Bug Fixes**: Report any bugs you find.